Breastfeeding works on a simple supply and demand principle.

 Cumin seeds can help boost lactation but need to be eaten in moderation.
 They can help with digestive issues and are sometimes used to burn fat.

-Normally used to spice food you can take a pinch of it with a glass of water to help your milk supply.
+Customarily used to spice food, you can take a pinch with a glass of water to help your milk supply.

 16. Holy Basil